-As described in Note 8, the Company entered into a license agreement with Torii under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996.
-While the license agreement provides for potential milestone payments of up to \$19.0 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or that if it does so that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
+As described in Note 9, the Company entered into a license agreement with Torii under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996 and \$1 million in a milestone payment in 1997.
+While the license agreement provides for additional potential milestone payments of up to \$18 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or that if it does so that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
 The Company plans to finance its needs principally from its existing capital resources and interest thereon, from payments under collaborative and licensing agreements with corporate partners, through research grants, and to the extent available, through lease or loan financing and future public or private financings.
 The Company believes that its available funds will be sufficient to fund the Company's operations at least through the end of 1998.
 However, this is a forward-looking statement, and no assurance can be given that there will be no change that would consume available resources significantly before such time.
-See "Certain Factors That May Affect Future Results, Financial Condition and the Market Price of Securities."
-The Company's long-term capital requirements and the adequacy of its available funds will depend upon many factors, including results of research and development, results of product testing, relationships with strategic partners, changes in the focus and direction of the Company's research and development programs, competitive and technological advances and the FDA regulatory process.
+The Company's long-term capital requirements and the adequacy of its available funds will depend upon many factors, including continued scientific progress in its research, drug discovery and development programs, the magnitude of these programs, progress with preclinical studies and clinical trials, prosecuting and enforcing patent claims, competing technological and market developments, changes in existing collaborative research or development relationships, the ability of the Company to establish additional collaborative relationships, and the cost of manufacturing scale-up and effective marketing activities and arrangements.
 Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to the Company.
 Insufficient funds may require the Company to delay, scale-back or eliminate certain of its research and development programs or to license third parties to commercialize products or technologies that the Company would otherwise undertake itself.